EFFECTIVE OCTOBER 1, 2023

 Information collected automatically is used to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.

 Collection of personal information

-You can access and use the Website and Services without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
-If, however, you wish to use some of the features on the Website, you may be asked to provide certain Personal Information (for example, your name and email-address).
+You can access and use the Website without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
+If, however, you wish to use some of the features on the Website, you may be asked to provide certain Personal Information (for example, your name and email address).
 We receive and store any information you knowingly provide to us when you publish content, or fill any online forms on the Website.
 When required, this information may include the following:

 – Personal details such as name, country of residence, etc.